 - a filled in and signed ONLINE APPLICATION FORM.
 The completed application form has to be printed out, signed and submitted to the Consulate.

 In case several persons (minors or a spouse) are covered by the same travel document, individual application forms must be filled in and signed by the persons concerned, in case of minors signed by the parental authority or the legal guardian.
-A minor at least 15 years old may lodge and sign a visa application personally;

 - a recent identity photograph conform to ICAO standards